cauleyjh/BA-SA-ST301/README.md

 * Click on Create
 * Navigate to Logic App Designer from left pane, and then select Recurrence.
 * Set Interval to 1, and Frequency to Day.
-* Create variable with name Opportunity of type Object.
+* Create variable with name Opportunities of type Array.
 * Create variable with name NoteText of type String.
-* Create variable with name Opportunity of type Object.
 * Create variable with name SumOfSentimentScore of type Float, and initiative it with 0.
 * Create variable with name Count of type Integer, and initiative it with 0.
-* Create variable with name SumOfSentimentScore of type Float, and initiative it with 0.
 * Create variable with name Average Sentiment Score of type Float, and initiative it with 0.
 * Add a new step, of type Dynamics 365 and then select List Records (Preview) from Actions.
 * Select your Dynamics 365 CE instance in Organization Name, and select Opportunities entity in the Entity name field.